PHPExpertsInc/dockerize/README.md

 # Advantages over other dockerized PHP projects

 1. **Super fast, completely automated installation.** (Great for testing multiple versions on CIs)
-2. The **BIG** difference between www.phpdocker.io and DockerPHP is that DockerPHP provides all of the client utilities, where phpdocker.io provides NONE of them.
+2. The **BIG** difference between www.phpdocker.io and Dockerize PHP is that Dockerize PHP provides all of the client utilities, where phpdocker.io provides NONE of them.

 Out of the box, you have per-project binaries: